For more ELYSIUM’S PASSAGE Blog Posts, go to

 That’s because the heart represents the centre of our being, our portal to the divine Spirit that speaks to us when we listen.
 We might say the heart is the essence of our being.
 Yet essence requires form to give it expression, which is why the heart needs the mind to give coherence to what it feels.

 Unfortunately, what generally happens after childhood is that we learn to think and listen to only our mind while ignoring the wisdom of our heart.
 Without the heart, the mind creates an illusory persona as its pseudo-identity.
 For lack of a better word, we might call this the ego, although not necessarily with the same shade of meaning that Freud might have intended.
 The word simply means the ‘I’ from the German it is derived.

 The ego is the phantom mind that withdraws from the heart then gags it into silence if need be.
 It believes it is sovereign in a universe of its own creation, interpreting reality according to the distortions of its fears.
 Without the engagement of the heart, the mind will not admit to any evidence of the heart.
 In spite of this, our heart knows who we are with its consociation with the divine Spirit.

 To be clear, let me restate what this means.
 Firstly, the ego is not you.
-And though it is just a phantom, still it is your worst enemy, inflicting enough damage and confusion to prevent you from knowing the divine Self you are.
-As ACOL states: “Without dislodging your believe in your ego as yourself you will never realize your true identity.” (p 189)
+And though it is just a phantom, it remains your worst enemy, inflicting enough damage and confusion to prevent you from knowing the divine Self you are.
+As ACOL states: “Without dislodging your believe in your ego as yourself, you will never realize your true identity.” (p 189)